Wetlands staff work closely with local governments and the Department of Land Conservation and Development (DLCD).

 (OAR 141-086-0230 to 0350)

 Identifying Outstanding State Wetlands

 (OAR 141-086-0360 to 0390)

 Cities and counties are required to check their Local Wetlands Inventory (LWI) map or the National Wetlands Inventory (NWI) map and notify the Department of applications for activities that might impact a mapped wetland.

-DSL's wetland program staff reviews the information submitted and additional maps, and within 30 days notifies the local government, the applicant, and/or the landowner if a state removal-fill permit may be required.
-This local-state coordination helps alert landowners and developers to the possible need for a wetland delineation or state permit, and helps to prevent inadvertant violations.
+DSL staff review the information submitted and additional maps, and within 30 days notify the local government, the applicant, and/or the landowner if a state removal-fill permit may be required.
+This local-state coordination helps alert landowners and developers to the possible need for a wetland delineation or state permit, and helps to prevent inadvertent violations.

 NOTE: This form is to be used only by the local government, not by landowners or agents.